Research Planning PG (6486.6)

 Please let the Unit Convenor know if any assistance is required.

-There are meetings required with your mentor.
+Regular meetings with your mentor are required.
 Discuss how you will meet with your mentor (e.g., Zoom).
 Weekly or fortnightly is usual, less often is not recommended.
 Discuss this when preparing your mentor agreement.

 Required IT skills

 Access to the internet, familiarity with the library, database searching skills, and familiarity with canvas.

 - Semester 1, 2023, Online, UC - Canberra, Bruce (212654)